 The church has three beautiful stain glass windows on each side of the sanctuary that were donated by the following families: Clayton family (two windows), Matthews family (two windows), Boswell family and the Pearce family.
 They have remained in amazingly good condition for the past 150 years.
 The original window that was located behind the altar has been found, and was restored in August 2015.
 It will be returned to its original location as part of the ongoing restoration project.

 In August 2014, Cornerstone Presbyterian Church entered into a lease agreement with Jackson Township to use the historic building.
-Cornerstone has worshiped for more than 14 years in 5 different schools within Jackson, and they are looking forward to having their first church home.
-Restoration began in 2014 and steady progress is being made!
-The church hopes to worship in this building by the end of 2015.
-Please contact Elizabeth Hughes (email@example.com) for more information on the church or the restoration project!
+Cornerstone has worshiped for more than 15 years in 5 different schools within Jackson, and they are very excited to be worshiping in their first church home.
+Restoration began in 2014 and was completed in 2018!
+Please contact Elizabeth Hughes (firstname.lastname@example.org) for more information on the church or the restorations!